Klosmi/html-basics/JS-basic.md

 ## __[HTTP Verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)__
   HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.

+  - 💡 a [very useful article](https://www.freecodecamp.org/news/http-request-methods-explained/) about the topic of HTTP Requests.

   - Each verb is a different type of request.